 attribute :company_name, :string

-attribute :vat_number, :string
+attribute :plan, :string

 validates :email, presence: true, format: { with: URI::MailTo::EMAIL_REGEXP }